 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 14.
-With the system in the service position, remove the existing adapter assembly as shown in Figure 6.
-Unlock the latch above the adapter slot (A) by pulling the latch toward the back of the system. - 15.
-Remove the existing adapter assembly by unlocking the latches (B) on the adapter.
-Pull up the latches into the open position, and lift the adapter out of the system.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 10.
+Perform the following steps to remove a voltage regulator module from the system processor assembly: - a.
+Pull the connector tabs (A) up and then out, as shown in the following figure. - b.
+Pull the voltage regulator module out of the connector.